 Images aren't downloaded automatically

-This is a setting by individual email recipients.
+This setting is often controlled by individual email recipients.
 In most cases all images are downloaded/displayed as soon as the email is opened in the inbox but users can turn off the automated image download option, which means they need to click a "download images" link in order to view images from your email.

 In addition to the unsubscribe link provided in the footer of emails some email providers will add a link to the unsubscribe page near the top of the email as well.
 This link is meant to make it easier for users to remove themselves from mailing lists.

-Gmail adds a notice "sent via lists.bettermail.ca" to indicate that the email is sent via a third party service such as Envoke and not directly from the sender.
+Gmail adds a notice that reads: "sent via lists.bettermail.ca" to indicate that the email is sent via a third party service such as Envoke and not directly from the sender.
+Lists.bettermail.ca is a domain owned by Envoke.

 The technical explanation is that the "envelope" domain doesn't match the domain of the "from" address.

-In addition to "view online" links that you add to emails some email programs will show their own "view online" link near the top of the email.
+In addition to a "view online" link that you add to emails some email programs will show their own "view online" link near the top of the email.

-Some virus scanners and security software will inject a conspicuous notice to emails to indicate that the message is free from malicious code, the security status of the message is unknown or simply note that the message originates from a sender outside of the recipient's organization.
+Some virus scanners and security software will inject a conspicuous notice to emails to indicate that the message contains or free from malicious code, the security status of the message is unknown or simply note that the message originates from a sender outside of the recipient's organization.